Please Enable JavaScript in your Browser to Visit this Site.

 "Yellow" Strandby vs Red Strandby - Which Came First?

-The National Museum's Red Strandby is from 1838 and its "Yellow" Strandby variant is from 1850.
-However, there is no way to know with certainty which came first, as garments that were donated to the National Museum in the 1800s obviously represent only a sliver of those actually worn.
+The National Museum's Red Strandby is believed to be from the period 1820-1840, and its "Yellow" Strandby variant is suspected to have been created later.
+However, there is no way to know with certainty which came first, as garments that were donated to the National Museum in the 1900s obviously represent only a sliver of those actually worn.
 It is possible that the wider-striped Yellow Strandby variant was the original as it appears to be more elaborate.
 Over time, perhaps weavers or customers preferred the simplified (and now more common) Red Strandby we know today.
 Between 1830 and 1870, Denmark experienced a surge in Danish nationalism.
 Maybe narrowing the yellow stripes caused the outfit to appear more red-and-white, and thus more "Danish."

 This is the alternate skirt pattern with thicker yellow stripes